The frenzy is about to begin, and this year it actually might live up to its name.

 Schultz and his agents have been meeting with teams in Toronto this week.
 It's all about fit and playing time for Schultz because he can't sign anything more than a two-year entry-level contract with a base salary of $925,000 and bonuses that can make it reach $3.77 million.

-Schultz is a puck-moving blueliner with speed, agility and excellent skating ability.
+Schultz is considered by many the best player who was not in the NHL last season.
+He is a puck-moving blueliner with speed, agility and excellent skating ability.
 He led all NCAA defensemen in goals (16), points (44) and power-play goals (seven), and was a finalist for the Hobey Baker Award for the second consecutive time.

 Schultz is the cheaper option for teams seeking more offense from their back end, and comes oozing with potential.